I architect the revenue engine.

 Perspectives on revenue architecture, GTM strategy, and scaling B2B SaaS in FinTech, RegTech — drawn from real engagements.

-The Fractional CRO: 60-Day Revenue Architecture Framework
+The Revenue Architect: 60-Day Revenue Architecture Framework

 A structured 60-day diagnostic for mapping revenue architecture across three ARR bands — $1M–$3M, $3M–$10M, and $10M–$29M — before touching a single campaign or hire.